Calafia: Etymology

 The first voyage of Christopher Columbus in the late 15th century sparked a new interest in the search for "Terrestrial Paradise", a legendary land of ease and riches, with beautiful women wearing gold and pearls.
 Spanish author Garci Rodríguez de Montalvo drew upon reports from the New World to add interest to his fantasy world of chivalry and battle, of riches, victory, and loss, of an upside-down depiction of traditional sex roles.
 Around the year 1500 in his novel The Adventures of Esplandián, he writes:

 The explorer Hernán Cortés and his men were familiar with the book; Cortés quoted it in 1524.
 As governor of Mexico he sent out an expedition of two ships, one guided by the famous pilot Fortún Ximénez who led a mutiny, killing the expedition's leader, Diego de Becerra, and a number of sailors faithful to Becerra.
 After the mutiny, Ximénez continued sailing north by northwest and, in early 1534, landed at what is known today as La Paz, Baja California Sur.
 Ximénez, who reported pearls found, believed the land was a large island.
 He and his escort of sailors were killed by natives when they went ashore for water.
 The few remaining sailors brought the ship and its story back to Cortés.
 There is some dispute whether the land was named at this time—no record exists of Ximénez giving it a name.

 In 1535, Cortés led an expedition back to the land, arriving on May 1, 1535, a day known as Santa Cruz de Mayo, and in keeping with methods of contemporary discoverers, he named it Santa Cruz.
 It is not known who first named the area California but between 1550 and 1556, the name appears three times in reports about Cortés written by Giovanni Battista Ramusio.
 However, the name California also appears in a 1542 journal kept by explorer Juan Rodríguez Cabrillo, who used it casually, as if it were already popular.
 In 1921, California historian Charles E. Chapman theorized that Ximénez named the new land California but the name was not accepted by Cortés because Ximénez was a mutineer who killed Becerra, a kinsman of Cortés.
-Despite this, the name became the one used popularly by Spaniards, the only name used by non-Spaniards, and by 1770, the entire Pacific coast controlled by Spain was officially known as California.
+Despite this, the name became the one used popularly by Spaniards, the only name used by non-Spaniard Europeans, and by 1770, the entire Pacific coast controlled by Spain was officially known as California.
 The Spanish-speaking people who lived there were called Californios.